What do HP, IBM, Red Hat, and Intel have in common? The Open

 technologies.
 The Alliance is a not-for-profit organization set up to advance

 the shared goals of its members.
 Participation in the Alliance is open.
 Here

-5 Reasons to Engage the Open Virtualization Alliance
+are five reasons to engage the Open Virtualization Alliance for virtualization

 There’s much to love about KVM: It’s part of the Linux kernel, it offers awesome performance, and it delivers full virtualization (think VMware-type virtualization), excellent scalability and a high level of security.
 Plus, Red Hat owns it.
 KVM’s attributes has enabled it to become the newest enterprise virtualization market contender.

 Red Hat (NYSE: RHT) acquired KVM as part of its 2008 purchase of Qumranet, the Israeli company that developed KVM and its associated SPICE protocol.

 The list of governing members: HP, IBM, Intel and Red Hat are major contributors to open source projects.
 There’s still room for one more governing member according to the bylaws, which state, “The Alliance shall have no more than five (5) Governing Members.”
 If you hurry, you can join the four others in the exclusive clan.
 It’s a pretty exclusive club, so if you’re wanting to become the fifth governing member, you’d better have your checkbook handy and get ready to write a few zeros.